Restaurant Brands International Inc (NYSE:QSR) Expected to Earn Q1 2020 Earnings of $0.62 Per Share

-Restaurant Brands International Inc (NYSE:QSR) (TSE:QSR) – Equities researchers at KeyCorp boosted their Q1 2020 earnings estimates for shares of Restaurant Brands International in a report issued on Wednesday, February 5th.
-KeyCorp analyst E. Gonzalez now forecasts that the restaurant operator will earn $0.62 per share for the quarter, up from their prior forecast of $0.61.
-KeyCorp has a “Overweight” rating and a $72.00 price objective on the stock.
-KeyCorp also issued estimates for Restaurant Brands International’s Q4 2020 earnings at $0.78 EPS, Q1 2021 earnings at $0.65 EPS and Q4 2021 earnings at $0.84 EPS.
+Restaurant Brands International Inc (NYSE:QSR) (TSE:QSR) – Investment analysts at Oppenheimer upped their Q1 2020 earnings estimates for Restaurant Brands International in a research note issued to investors on Monday, February 10th.
+Oppenheimer analyst B. Bittner now forecasts that the restaurant operator will earn $0.62 per share for the quarter, up from their previous forecast of $0.61.
+Oppenheimer has a “Buy” rating and a $76.00 price objective on the stock.

-Several other brokerages also recently issued reports on QSR.
+QSR has been the topic of several other research reports.
 Bank of America downgraded shares of Restaurant Brands International from a “neutral” rating to an “underperform” rating in a research note on Wednesday, January 8th.
-Royal Bank of Canada reissued a “buy” rating and issued a $77.00 price objective on shares of Restaurant Brands International in a research note on Thursday, January 23rd.
-Cowen decreased their price objective on shares of Restaurant Brands International from $75.00 to $68.00 and set an “outperform” rating for the company in a research note on Monday, January 13th.
-Wells Fargo & Co decreased their price objective on shares of Restaurant Brands International from $72.00 to $70.00 and set an “equal weight” rating for the company in a research note on Thursday, January 23rd.
-Finally, Stifel Nicolaus began coverage on shares of Restaurant Brands International in a research note on Thursday, December 12th.
-They issued a “hold” rating and a $68.00 price objective for the company.
-One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and seventeen have given a buy rating to the stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $76.23.
+Morgan Stanley lowered their target price on shares of Restaurant Brands International from $80.00 to $77.00 and set an “overweight” rating for the company in a research note on Thursday, December 19th.
+KeyCorp cut their price target on Restaurant Brands International from $78.00 to $72.00 and set an “overweight” rating for the company in a report on Thursday, February 6th.
+SunTrust Banks reduced their price target on Restaurant Brands International from $81.00 to $79.00 and set a “buy” rating on the stock in a research note on Tuesday.
+Finally, Credit Suisse Group restated a “buy” rating and set a $83.00 price objective on shares of Restaurant Brands International in a report on Thursday.
+One equities research analyst has rated the stock with a sell rating, nine have issued a hold rating and sixteen have issued a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $75.76.

-Restaurant Brands International (NYSE:QSR) (TSE:QSR) last announced its quarterly earnings data on Monday, February 10th.
-The restaurant operator reported $0.75 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.73 by $0.02.
-The business had revenue of $1.48 billion during the quarter, compared to the consensus estimate of $1.46 billion.
-Restaurant Brands International had a net margin of 11.64% and a return on equity of 32.20%.
-The firm’s quarterly revenue was up 6.8% compared to the same quarter last year.
-During the same quarter last year, the firm earned $0.68 earnings per share.
+Restaurant Brands International (NYSE:QSR) (TSE:QSR) last released its earnings results on Monday, February 10th.
+The restaurant operator reported $0.75 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.73 by $0.02.
+Restaurant Brands International had a net margin of 11.48% and a return on equity of 32.40%.
+The company had revenue of $1.48 billion for the quarter, compared to analyst estimates of $1.46 billion.
+During the same period in the prior year, the firm earned $0.68 EPS.
+The firm’s quarterly revenue was up 6.8% on a year-over-year basis.

+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 3rd.
+Stockholders of record on Monday, March 16th will be issued a dividend of $0.52 per share.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 3.13%.
+This is an increase from Restaurant Brands International’s previous quarterly dividend of $0.50.
+The ex-dividend date of this dividend is Friday, March 13th.
+Restaurant Brands International’s dividend payout ratio is presently 73.53%.

-Institutional investors have recently bought and sold shares of the company.
-Prime Capital Investment Advisors LLC bought a new stake in shares of Restaurant Brands International during the third quarter valued at approximately $30,000.
-Parallel Advisors LLC raised its stake in shares of Restaurant Brands International by 279.5% during the third quarter.
-Parallel Advisors LLC now owns 425 shares of the restaurant operator’s stock valued at $30,000 after acquiring an additional 313 shares in the last quarter.
-Rockefeller Capital Management L.P. raised its stake in shares of Restaurant Brands International by 2,494.1% during the fourth quarter.
-Rockefeller Capital Management L.P. now owns 441 shares of the restaurant operator’s stock valued at $28,000 after acquiring an additional 424 shares in the last quarter.
-NEXT Financial Group Inc raised its stake in shares of Restaurant Brands International by 144.4% during the fourth quarter.
-NEXT Financial Group Inc now owns 594 shares of the restaurant operator’s stock valued at $38,000 after acquiring an additional 351 shares in the last quarter.
-Finally, Valeo Financial Advisors LLC raised its stake in shares of Restaurant Brands International by 185.2% during the third quarter.
-Valeo Financial Advisors LLC now owns 770 shares of the restaurant operator’s stock valued at $55,000 after acquiring an additional 500 shares in the last quarter.
+A number of hedge funds have recently bought and sold shares of QSR.
+Advisor Group Inc. grew its holdings in shares of Restaurant Brands International by 3.6% during the 4th quarter.
+Advisor Group Inc. now owns 5,932 shares of the restaurant operator’s stock worth $378,000 after purchasing an additional 207 shares during the period.
+Stratos Wealth Partners LTD. grew its stake in Restaurant Brands International by 4.5% during the fourth quarter.
+Stratos Wealth Partners LTD. now owns 5,357 shares of the restaurant operator’s stock worth $342,000 after buying an additional 232 shares during the period.
+Signaturefd LLC grew its stake in Restaurant Brands International by 21.6% during the third quarter.
+Signaturefd LLC now owns 1,334 shares of the restaurant operator’s stock worth $95,000 after buying an additional 237 shares during the period.
+Parallel Advisors LLC grew its stake in Restaurant Brands International by 279.5% during the third quarter.
+Parallel Advisors LLC now owns 425 shares of the restaurant operator’s stock worth $30,000 after buying an additional 313 shares during the period.
+Finally, Sigma Planning Corp grew its stake in Restaurant Brands International by 7.6% during the fourth quarter.
+Sigma Planning Corp now owns 4,607 shares of the restaurant operator’s stock worth $294,000 after buying an additional 324 shares during the period.
 77.46% of the stock is owned by hedge funds and other institutional investors.

 Restaurant Brands International Company Profile